Reidiojed/Monthly_reports/Report_3.md

 **Financials**

 - As of this report the Decred in Spanish activities have used 40.8% of the total proposal budget, or around $18,790.00 usd, at a monthly rate of $6,263.00 usd over the past 3 months.
 This monthly budget represent around 188 contractors hours per month for content business development, content creation, social media management and community organsing.
+For more information on the previous two proposals reports please visit the [Report 1](https://www.reddit.com/r/decred/comments/hn4sve/activities_report_decred_en_espa%C3%B1ol_proposal_2/) and [Report 2](https://www.reddit.com/r/decred/comments/i7ue8h/activities_report_decred_en_espa%C3%B1ol_proposal_2/).

 **Next steps:**